Rodney Bay Marina,

 4. Grenada (including Carriacou & Petit Martinique)

 A marine park fee for Tobago Cays is 10$ EC per day per person.
-This can be purchased in advance at the Sunsail Base.
+This will have to be done on the marine park facility.

 More information on the sailing in this area.